souramay/Jessie-Assistant/README.md

    - Set the environment variables in the "Web" tab under "Static files":
      ```
      GOOGLE_API_KEY=your_api_key_here
+     YOUTUBE_API_KEY=your_youtube_api_key_here
+     PORT=8080
      ```

 5. Reload your web app:
    - Click the "Reload" button in the "Web" tab

+## Deployment to Render

+1. Create a free account on [Render](https://render.com/)

+2. After logging in:
+   - Click "New" and select "Web Service"
+   - Connect your GitHub repository
+   - Select the branch you want to deploy

+3. Configure your web service:
+   - Give your service a name
+   - Set the Runtime to "Python 3"
+   - Set the Build Command to: `pip install -r requirements.txt`
+   - Set the Start Command to: `gunicorn app:app`

+4. Configure environment variables:
+   - Scroll down to the "Environment" section
+   - Add the following environment variables:
+     ```
+     GOOGLE_API_KEY=your_api_key_here
+     YOUTUBE_API_KEY=your_youtube_api_key_here
+     PORT=8080
+     ```

+5. Deploy your web service:
+   - Click "Create Web Service"
+   - Wait for the deployment to complete
+   - Access your app at the provided URL (e.g., https://jessie-assistant.onrender.com)

 ## Project Structure